AmraniCh/amranich.dev/README.md

 ## ⚡ Features

 - Fully responsive design for all screen sizes
+- Support Non-JavaScript Clients
 - Multilingual support (currently English and French)
 - Secure contact form with PHPMailer and Google reCAPTCHA
 - Custom 404/500 error pages
 - SEO optimized metadata and Open Graph support
 - Automated CI/CD deployment using GitHub Actions
-- Hosted on AWS Lightsail and Nginx as a web server
+- Hosted on AWS Lightsail, used Nginx as a web server, vsftpd as an FTP server

 ## 🛠️ Tech Stack